kavir-bheeroo-cko/PaymentGateway/README.md

 This template is provided to help bootstrap your solution structure so you can focus on the implementation details of your code test submission.

+## Requirements
+Please ensure you familiarise yourself with the [requirements](./docs/requirements.md) to understand the goals of the test.

 ## Template structure
 ```
 src/